InventiveRhythm/fluXis-wiki/legal/privacy.md

 - Your password (encrypted with bcrypt)
 - Your Country (based on your IP address, which is not stored)

+### Logging in
+When logging in, we currently save:
+- Your IP address
+- Your user agent (browser, operating system, etc.)

 ### When updating your profile
 If you update your profile, (when optionally provided) we currently save:
 - Your avatar and banner